MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/auditing/event-4739.md

 ---
 title: 4739(S) Domain Policy was changed.
 (Windows 10)
 description: Describes security event 4739(S) Domain Policy was changed.
-This event is generated when certain changes are made to local computer security policy. ms.pagetype: security ms.prod: w10 ms.mktglfcycl: deploy
+This event is generated when certain changes are made to the local computer security policy. ms.pagetype: security ms.prod: w10 ms.mktglfcycl: deploy